[[UPDATE MARCH 2017]]

 Just to put them all in one place that means no: wheat (including durum and semolina), triticale, spelt, freekah, bulgar and farro.

 You can eat gluten on a yeast-free diet.
 But personally I am choosing not to eat gluten.
 I'm having a tough time making sense of all the information out there about gluten at the moment and whether it's bad for you, or if everyone's become too obsessed with cutting it out unnecessarily.
-So a blog post on that is brewing!
-But for the time being I'm trying to stick to gluten-free.

 So in addition to the wheat list above, that also means no rye and no barley.